Spec script

 Spec scripts are often written by unknown screenwriters looking to prove their storytelling ability and make a name for themselves in the film industry.

 History

 In 1933, Preston Sturges is believed to have sold the first spec script in Hollywood history.
 Fox bought The Power and the Glory for US$17,500 plus back-end revenue.
 The movie did poorly at the box office.
 However, in 2014 the film was selected for preservation in the National Film Registry.

 Spec scripts have not always held as much cachet in the business as they do now.
 Ernest Lehman describes how his original script for the 1959 film North by Northwest was unusual at that point in his career:

 In the late 1960s, William Goldman sold his spec script Butch Cassidy and the Sundance Kid to 20th Century Fox for US$400,000 in a studio bidding war.
-The script went on to win the Academy Award for Best Screenplay.
+The script went on to win the Academy Award for Best Original Screenplay.
 This event precipitated a rise in screenwriters writing on spec.